Boy and His Dog Sculpture

-Description and History
+Description and history

 The bronze sculpture was commissioned by Mrs. Storrow, who had resided with her husband in Lincoln.
 She had requested a sculpture that would capture the spirit of the outdoors and be acceptable to those who were religious.

 The 46 1/2-inch sculpture portrays a young man with his left knee on the ground, bent over to pick a flower with his right hand.
 His left-hand rests over the far side of a seated dog encircling it.
 The dog is gazing attentively at the young man.

 The base of the bronze sculpture contains a quote by the English poet Alfred Lord Tennyson from his poem Flower in the Crannied Wall.
 The quote reads “Little flower - if I could understand what you are root and all, and all in all, I should know what God and man is.”

 The sculpture rests on a rough granite stone that is six feet high.

 There are similarities between this work and a 1903 sculpture of Tennyson executed by George Frederic Watts located on the grounds of England's Lincoln Cathedral.
 Watts’ sculpture contains the full text of the poem.
 It also has a person with an attentive dog, but in this case the person is a standing Tennyson.

+The posture of the boy is similar to that of another Cyrus Dallin statue, the Menotomy Hunter in Arlington, Massachusetts.
+The Menotomy Hunter is reaching down with his hand to capture water to drink as refreshment on his homeward journey after a successful hunt.